yunwei37/blog2333/source/archives/talk_docvqa..md

 ## Slide 7

-In the white-box scenario, the authors propose an optimization-based method to detect membership.
-The idea is that if the model already saw a certain document during training, then the parameters are likely close to the optimum for that document’s question-answer pairs.
-By doing a small number of fine-tuning steps on just one of those question-answer pairs, the attacker can measure how quickly or how easily the model adapts.
-If it is a training document, the model converges with fewer updates or shows less shift in its weights because it has memorized or partially memorized that document.
-If it has not seen that document before, the model needs more effort to match the ground truth answer.
-This difference serves as a strong membership signal.
-The authors found that simple metrics like the final loss were not enough, but looking at the entire mini-fine-tuning trajectory revealed much better signals.
+In the white-box scenario, the authors propose an gradient-based optimization method to detect membership.
+The idea is that if the model already saw a certain document during training, then the parameters are likely close to the optimized for that document’s question-answer pairs.

+Specifically, they fine-tune the target DocVQA model on an individual document/question-answer pair and compute the distance required to reach the optimal answer.
+A small average distance means the document is likely part of the training set, while a larger distance means it's likely a non-training document.
+In addition, the number of optimization steps is an main feature that reflects the efficiency of the optimization process.
+If you have a good starting point from the target model and the learning rate is set well, training documents usually reach optimal results faster than non-training documents.

+Consequently, they include both the distance and the number of optimization steps in their feature set for white-box attacks.
 Next, I will show how they reduced the computation by only fine-tuning certain parts of the model or even the document image itself.

 ---